Alessio D. Evangelista

 Bio

-- a global technology company in parallel criminal and civil enforcement investigations by the DOJ, FinCEN and several state regulators
+- a global technology company in parallel criminal and civil enforcement investigations by the DOJ, FinCEN and state regulators

 - Andreessen Horowitz (a16z) as amicus curiae in litigation challenging OFAC’s designation of the Tornado Cash decentralized cryptocurrency mixing protocol